suhasasumukh/astrahandbook/README.md

 <h2>Join Our Community:</h2>

-Join our friendly Discord community and show off what you're creating to fellow member.
-Get feedback from founders developers and designers.
-Take part in Spark Hacks and win exciting rewards.
-Let's build together!
+Join our friendly Discord community and show off what you're creating to fellow members.
+Get feedback from founders, developers, and designers.
+Take part in Spark Hack and win exciting rewards.

 - [Discord: Chat with young founders and devs](https://discord.com/invite/eaZQuctYKX)
 - [Follow us on Twitter (X)](https://twitter.com/_sparkhacks)